 Historic Landmark Status

-If any portion of your project has the potential to impact the trunk, canopy or roots of the street trees around your property you must first contact Denver Forestry by email or by phone at 720-913-0651 to evaluate your project.
+If any portion of your project has the potential to affect the trunk, canopy or roots of the street trees around your property, before you begin, you must contact Denver Forestry by email (email@example.com) or phone (720-913-0651) to evaluate your project.
 Any removal, trimming or planting of trees within the public right of way must be permitted through the City Forester’s Office.
 Damages to street trees may result in the issuance of administrative citations and/or fines.
-Visit the Denver Forestry web page for additional information.
+Visit the Denver Forestry web page and click on Property Owner Resources for information on hiring a licensed tree service company or requesting a permit.

 Location of Utilities

 When designing your project, you need to know where utilities are located.
 You cannot build over existing utilities.
-Contact the Utility Notification Center of Colorado to mark underground utilities for your project.
-Call 1-800-922-1987 or 811 before you dig.
+Before you dig, contact the Utility Notification Center of Colorado at 1-800-922-1987 or 811 to mark underground utilities for your project.

 Wellington Webb Municipal Building